IlyaBoss2414/IPECnet/README.md

 # IPECnet_test.ipynb

 A google colab notebook, which contains code for uploading pre-trained model weights, verifying the results, building bootstrap model comparisons, and outputting learning curves from saved logs using the Lightnings package.
-Each researcher has the opportunity to reproduce the results.
+Each researcher has the opportunity to reproduce the results just to run all cells.

 # Article
 The results of aorh are presented in aarticle in Physical Chemistry Chemical Physics, 2025, DOI: 10.1039/D4CP04775C